Hgoatly/MS1/README.md

   I am the business owner, and want to have all of my promotional material in one place, so that it's easy for potential clients to access, and make a booking.
-I also want to make sure that our name is clearly displayed, as well as our email address, and that there are links to our social media sites, so that users can be directed to them in order to increase our following.
+I also want to make sure that our name is clearly displayed, as well as our email address, in order to increase brand awareness, and that there are links to our social media sites so that users can be directed to them in order to increase our following.

 ## Wireframes.